 The Cheaper, But Still Good Solution

 Getting that smooth, buttery picture doesn’t have to be expensive.
-Thanks to recent technological developments, it can even be relatively easily.
+You won’t have to buy additional hardware to resolve this issue.

 The original sync solution for screen tearing was V-Sync, but this wasn’t as good as advertised and both AMD and Nvidia eventually came up with their own fix for this problem.
 However, before either company managed to produce an adequate synchronization option, people were forced to resort to an FPS limiter.

 FPS limiters are very aptly named as they do exactly what the name suggests – they limit the output of frames to the monitor.
 The secret for the FPS limiter’s good standing in the gaming community is that it not only fixes screen tearing, but it can also help out gamers with more demanding games by forcing GPUs to remain within the limits.

 Although that’s just a side effect of the tool, it can be invaluable for gamers with more advanced PCs who are trying to play AAA games.
 Although initially developed to fix the screen tearing issue, the FPS limiter works well to stop the GPU needlessly exerting itself to produce additional frames, which causes the unstable frame rate.

 So, even if it’s not a high frame rate like 120 FPS or even 60 FPS, having an FPS limiter set at 30 FPS when your GPU swerves between 25 and 40 can give you that console-level of stability and make you forget you ever even had FPS issues.

 Another cool side effect of the FPS limiter tool is that, because there are fewer frames required, the GPU will logically produce fewer frames and therefore use less power.
 Less power means lower temperatures which leads to a quieter PC.